callum-mcdata/personal_dotfiles/readme.md

 ## List of Files:

 - **.gitmodules**: A .gitmodules file includes the git modules (listed as submodules) that we want to use in the installation process.
+- **brewfile**: A brewfile contains the list of packages, programs, and plugins that you want to install and be managed by homebrew.
 - **install**: An install file is the script that runs when you kick off the dotbot installation
 - **install.conf.yaml**: A install.conf.yaml is a file that contains the information that dotbot uses to configure your dotfile.
 - **zprofile**: A zprofile is a file that contains commands that are executed at time of login, **NOT** at time of terminal startup.